deprecate/metal-components/packages/metal-clipboard/README.md

 # metal-clipboard

-Steel's copy to clipboard component
+Metal's component for copying content to the clipboard.

 ## Setup